-Agency: Washington State Liquor and Cannabis Board

-Effective date of rule:

-Emergency Rules

-\boxtimes Immediately upon filing.

-□ Later (specify)

-Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? \Box Yes \boxtimes No If Yes, explain:

-Purpose: WAC 314-55-079 - Marijuana retailer license - Privileges, requirements and fees.
-The Washington State Liquor and Cannabis Board (Board) has adopted an emergency rule as WAC 314-55-079(14) that allows the Board to take disciplinary action against any licensed marijuana retailer failing to comply with the provisions of WAC 314-55-1065 concerning prohibition of the sale of vitamin E acetate.

-Citation of rules affected by this order:

-New: Repealed: Amended: WAC 314-55-079 Suspended:

-Statutory authority for adoption: HB 2826 (Chapter 133, Laws of 2020), effective March 25, 2020; RCW 69.50.342; RCW 69.50.345.

-Other authority:

-EMERGENCY RULE
+CODE REVISER USE ONLY

+OFFICE OF THE CODE REVISER STATE OF WASHINGTON FILED

+DATE: September 16, 2020

+TIME: 10:32 AM

+WSR 20-19-082
-Under RCW 34.05.350 the agency for good cause finds:

-- That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. - That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.

-Reasons for this finding: House Bill (HB) 2826 concerning marijuana vapor products went into effect on March 25, 2020.
+Agency: Washington State Liquor and Cannabis Board Effective date of rule: Emergency Rules □ Later (specify) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ⊠ No If Yes, explain: Purpose: WAC 314-55-079 - Marijuana retailer license - Privileges, requirements and fees.
+The Washington State Liquor and Cannabis Board (Board) has adopted an emergency rule as WAC 314-55-079(14) that continues to allow the Board to take disciplinary action against any licensed marijuana retailer failing to comply with the provisions of WAC 314-55-1065 concerning prohibition of the sale of vitamin E acetate.
+This filing supersedes and replaces emergency rules filed as WSR 20 12-037 on May 27, 2020.
+Citation of rules affected by this order: New: Repealed: Amended: WAC 314-55-079 Suspended: Statutory authority for adoption: HB 2826 (Chapter 133, Laws of 2020), effective March 25, 2020; RCW 69.50.342; RCW 69.50.345.
+Other authority: EMERGENCY RULE Under RCW 34.05.350 the agency for good cause finds: ☑ That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. ☐ That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
+Reasons for this finding: The standards in this emergency rule have not changed from the previous emergency rule.
+House Bill (HB) 2826 concerning marijuana vapor products went into effect on March 25, 2020.
 Among other things, HB 2826 amended RCW 69.50.342(1) regarding the Board's rulemaking authority by adding a new section (m), providing that the Board may, by rule, prohibit any device used in conjunction with a marijuana vapor product and the prohibit the use of any type of additive, solvent, ingredient, or compound in the production and processing of marijuana products, including marijuana vapor products, when the Board determines, following a determination by the Washington State Department of Health or any other authority the Board deems appropriate, that the device, additive, solvent, ingredient, or compound may pose a risk to public health or youth access.

-On November 19,2019 and March 19, 2020, the Washington State board of Health (SBOH) offered the following background and reasoning for its ban of vitamin E acetate:
+On November 19,2019, March 19, 2020, and July 17,2020, the Washington State board of Health (SBOH) offered the following background and reasoning for its ban of vitamin E acetate: In July 2019 the United States Centers for Disease Control and Prevention (CDC), United States Food and Drug

+Twenty-seven cases of lung injury, including two deaths have been reported in Washington state.